VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   tags in the epoch directory.
 If there is no epoch EPOCHNUMBER, then an error is returned.

-Help for ndi.daq.system.mfdaq/setepochtag is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.daq.system.mfdaq/setepochtag is inherited from superclass ndi.epoch.epochset.param
 ```

 ---